 Hydroponics is a method of growing in anything other than soil, this leaves a wide range of systems both custom and mainstream to choose from, making picking a system daunting at times.

-I will go over the top 5 best hydroponic methods for growing cannabis on the scale of easiest and best ones to jump into from soil, to most difficult and high maintenance.
+Here is a list of the top hydroponic methods listed from easiest and best ones to jump into from soil to most difficult and high maintenance:

-Nutrient film technique is an excellent step into recirculating hydroponics and can be very versatile in how the systems are built (pipe, containers, expanded clay rock etc).
-This style system is diverse in how it can be built, which is likely why it was the first ever recorded hydroponics built with the ancient Babylonians in the hanging gardens of Babylon.
+The nutrient film technique is an excellent step into recirculating hydroponics and can be very versatile in how the systems are built (pipe, containers, expanded clay rock, etc).
+This style of system is diverse in how it can be built, which is likely why it was the first-ever recorded hydroponics built with the ancient Babylonians in the hanging gardens of Babylon.

 Deep water culture is a classic water culture hydroponic method and is great for maximizing plant counts.
 Only needing a fraction of the plants you would need for a rock-wool cube and slab method you can fill a large area with a low number of plants.

-5) Aeroponics (AERO) – Aeroponics hydroponics systems have the root system suspended in air, inside a sealed container or pipe with the nutrient solution delivered to the roots 24/7 or periodically throughout the day.
-Growing plants in this system requires the least amount of water consumption out of all the systems and can offer very large yields due to the lack of any resistance on the roots.
-However, if you have a power outage and no backup power supply you will lose your crop very quickly due to the roots being suspended in air.
-This method will use the least water and nutrient consumption out of the bunch but will require the most maintenance.
+Aeroponics hydroponics systems have the root system suspended in air, inside a sealed container or pipe with the nutrient solution delivered to the roots 24/7 or periodically throughout the day.
+Growing cannabis plants in this system require the least amount of water consumption out of all the systems and can offer very large yields due to the lack of any resistance on the roots.
+However, if you have a power outage and no backup power supply you will lose your crop very quickly due to the roots being suspended in the air.
+This method will use the least amount of water and nutrient consumption out of the bunch but will require the most maintenance.